 - Gas appliances are on the right setting and burning correctly with the correct operating pressure.

 - Harmful gases are being removed from the appliance safely to the air outside.

-- That any ventilation routes are clear and working properly
+- Any ventilation routes are clear and working properly.

 Never block these airways to prevent a draft.
 Blocking ventilation is dangerous and could result in carbon monoxide building up in your home.

 Have chimneys checked every year, no matter how much you use the fire, to make sure there are no blockages and fumes can escape freely.
 The Gas Safe registered engineer will check for bird’s nests, leaves and other natural debris, as they could be blocking the exit.[/vc_column_text][wpc_custom_heading heading=”Shared flues” colored_line=”yes” size=”medium”][vc_column_text]Do you live in a block of flats or terraced housing?
 It is also possible for carbon monoxide to seep into properties through shared flues and chimneys.
 If you live in a property with a shared flue or chimney, share the responsibility to get them checked every year to make sure they are allowing gas to escape.